UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/oscillations.md

 ```{math}
 x\,\exp(\gamma t) = At + B \rightarrow x = At \exp(-\gamma t) + B \exp(-\gamma t).
 ```
 Here, $ B $ is another constant of integration.
 The two distinct terms are a decaying exponential modulated by a function linear in time and a decaying exponential.
-Again, the motion is non-oscillatory and returns to equilibrium asymptotically (see Figure \ref{fig:ovcritdamp}).
+Again, the motion is non-oscillatory and returns to equilibrium asymptotically (see {numref}`fig:ovcritdamp`).

 #### Underdamping
 Physically, the retarding force in this case is weak enough that it does not suppress oscillatory behavior entirely.
 Let us quantify this behavior by exploring the nature of the solution for $ x $ when $ q $ is